 Delineate your health care wishes, such as:

 - Health care instructions, including life support, organ and tissue donation

 - Revoke prior directives

-A sample form is attached for reference.
+The sample form is above for reference.
 Acknowledgment before a notary public is not required if two qualified witnesses have signed this Directive in Part 5.
 In other words this is a free legally binding document.